YutoJP

 9. Passport Number

-• Write the number of people traveling with you, divided by age groups: over 20 years old, 6-20 years old, under 6 years old.
+• Write the number of people accompanying you, divided by age group: over 20 years old, 6-20 years old, under 6 years old.

-• If traveling alone, leave blank or write “0”.
+• If traveling alone, leave it blank or write “0”.

-• These are “Yes/No” questions related to carrying prohibited items, cash over 1 million yen, or separately shipped goods.
+• These are “Yes/No” questions regarding prohibited items, cash exceeding 1 million yen (approx. 6,600 USD), or unaccompanied baggage.

-• If you're not carrying these items, mark “No” for all sections.
-If yes, mark “Yes” and provide details as required.
+• If you are not carrying these items, check “No” for all sections.
+If you are, check “Yes” and provide details as requested.

-• Usually, you'll select "No" for all items.
+• Typically, most travelers will fill in "No" for all items.

 14: Signature

-How to Fill Out the Back Side (Side B)
+How to Fill Out the Back (Side B)

-You don't need to fill out this side if all the goods-related questions on side A are marked "No".
+You do not need to fill out this side if you answered "No" to all questions regarding goods on Side A.

-Detailed Guide on How to Fill Out the Customs Declaration When Entering Japan
+How to Fill Out the Japan Customs Declaration Form: A Detailed Guide

 Important Notes When Filling Out the Customs Declaration

-• Be Honest: Providing false information can result in fines or denial of entry.
+• Be Honest: False declarations can lead to fines or denial of entry.

-• Keep It Safe: After filling it out, keep the form with your passport to submit to customs officers during procedures.
+• Keep it Safe: After filling it out, keep the declaration form with your passport to submit to the customs officer during the procedure.

-You can refer to and download the official customs declaration form sample here:
+You can view and download official customs declaration form samples here:

 https://www.customs.go.jp/kaigairyoko/shinkokusho.htm